KIT-Workflows/-Dihedral-Scan/README.md

 Range-It.iter.*
 ```

 :star2: hint: ForEach loop works like a "for" loop.
-Logical sintax : for "files" in "list of variables".
+Logical syntax : for "files" in "list of variables".

 ### Step 4: **_UnpackMol_**